prodgang/bookofprimes/_build/html/_sources/words/prod/defs.md

 | $9$    | $3^2$      | $[0, [[]]]$     |
 | $10$    | $2^1 \times 5^1$      | $[[], 0, []]$     |

+Don't be mislead by the fact that these are all small numbers with tiny exponents.
+The pattern for bigger numbers is less intuitive.
+For now, make sure you understand why $8 = [[0, []]]$.

 As you can see already, it gets quite fiddly to parse these nested brackets.
 Luckily, a friend pointed out to me a much more human-readable way of writing prods: trees!
 All you have to do is substitute $0$ to $\circ$, $[]$ to $\bullet$ and $[x_1, ..., x_n]$ to a root node connected to $x_1, ..., x_n$.
 Here's the same table but with trees:

 ```{list-table}